chrismabon/chrismabon.github.io/projects.md

     <div class="gridright">
     </div>
     <div class="gridcenter">
-        <p class="blocktext">One of the group projects required for my
+        <p class="blocktext">One of my past projects was a program
-            Computer Science II course back in college was a program that could utilize multiple types of ciphers to encrypt and decrypt text and files.</p>
+            that could utilize multiple types of ciphers to encrypt and decrypt text and files.</p>
-        <p class="blocktext">My contributions to the project were the
+        <p class="blocktext">The transpositional cipher
-            GUI and the transpositional cipher.
-The cipher itself randomly picks a swap between two letter in the text and saves that information in a text key.
+            randomly picks a swap between two letter in the text and saves that information in a text key.
 The key is then used to decrypt the message or file.</p>
-        <p class="blocktext">Being my first pass at GUI design, I decided to keep it
+        <p class="blocktext">There are also two other ciphers available,
-            neat and simple, with greyscale tones and ample contrast:</p>
+            both of which are substitution ciphers and which operate similarly to one another within the program.</p>
         <img class="rounded" src="assets/images/encrypt.png" alt="Encryption Machine">
     </div>
 </div>